Preventing Spring Flooding From Snowmelt

 When hearing the term “sump pump,” many homeowners might wonder, "What does a sump pump do?" or, "How does a sump pump work?"
 The word “pump” is common enough, but “sump” may be unfamiliar.
 A pump refers to any mechanical device that moves liquids.
 For basements, that chore goes to pumping unwanted water from the floor, and the lowest point is called the sump.

 Sumps are small wells intentionally built into the basement floor.
 They serve two purposes.
 One is to catch water ingress like snowmelt flooding or uncontrolled interior spills.
-The second purpose is relieving hydrostatic pressure created by existing groundwater tables that enter a basement from below the concrete floor.
+The second purpose is to relieve hydrostatic pressure created by existing groundwater tables that enter a basement from below the concrete floor.

 Sump holes are also called pits or crocks.
 These strategically located wells are usually about 18 inches in diameter and about two feet deep.
 Sump linings are normally PVC plastic or galvanized metal, and the bottoms contain free-draining crushed rock, allowing for a natural water collection point.